utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Data Type:** string
 * **Input Guidelines:** "Enter the 2 character ISO 639-2 code for the language of the Creator_Contributor_lang value.

   * Note: this is not the language of the resource - it is the language of the Creator_Contributor_lang value.
-This field is included in our metadata for accessibility purposes - it helps screenreaders understand the language of the value in the creator field.
+This field is included in our metadata for accessibility purposes - it helps screen readers understand the language of the value in the creator field.
 See [https://connect.library.utoronto.ca/display/DP/How+to+represent+languages+and+scripts+across+MODS+fields](https://connect.library.utoronto.ca/display/DP/How+to+represent+languages+and+scripts+across+MODS+fields) for background documentation.
 If multiple Creator_Contributor_lang values, enter language code within pipes in the same order that uniform titles appear in Creator_Contributor_lang.
-For transliterated names, include the language that will result in the screenreader reading the name correctly.
+For transliterated names, include the language that will result in the screen reader reading the name correctly.
 If the value(s) is(are) multiple languages do not enter any value, leave blank.
 Default value is none.
 * **MODS Input Guidelines:** Does not map according to MODS guidelines.
 * **Controlled Vocabulary:** [https://www.loc.gov/standards/iso639-2/php/code_list.php](https://www.loc.gov/standards/iso639-2/php/code_list.php)